landarskiy/tg-app-store/README.md

 You can use this repository as a starting point when creating your own Telegram Mini Apps.
 The source code for the client and server represents a minimalist set of methods, sufficient for understanding the basics of developing your own applications.
 Many things are intentionally simplified to avoid overloading the test example with unnecessary details.
 At the same time, the focus is on important nuances that should be taken into account when developing your own application.

-## Quick Start
+## Quick start

 To get started, let's prepare your own version of the project and run your own bot.

-### Fork the Repository
+### Fork the repository

-To be able to make your own changes and receive updates, create a fork of the current repository.
+To be able to make your own changes and receive updates, create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the current repository.

 ### Telegram Bot